grammyjs/website/site/docs/resources/comparison.md

 However, Telegraf used to be written in JavaScript (in v3).
 The rare type annotations were manually added and poorly maintained, so they were incomplete, incorrect, and outdated.
 Strong type annotations are a crucial aspect of any serious library for the tooling support they enable, and because it allows you to iterate significantly faster on your code base.
-Many people prefer to have type safety when developing a complex bot, and for some it's a deal-breaker not to offer it.
+Many people prefer to have type safety when developing a complex bot, and for some it’s a deal-breaker not to offer it.

 Telegraf v4 attempted to fix this by migrating the entire code base to TypeScript.
 Unfortunately, many of the resulting types were so complex that they were too hard to understand (but correct).